A shopping trip turned into an event that happens here more often than not. We have to venture out for at least an hour every couple of weeks to shop.

-What started as a routine task for my husband and me, along with our new dog Stella, has transformed into a small adventure.
+What started as a routine task for my husband and me and our new dog Stella has become a small adventure.
 Shopping has become less of a chore and a highlight by making these outings more entertaining and enjoyable.

 The Local Stores